gh-cli-for-education/gh-education/docs/src/debug/extended-egg-interpreter.md

   - Negative Indices in Arrays
   - Indexing on arrays, maps and objects
   - set works with arrays, maps and objects
+  - eval and AST using the bracket notation
   - Maps/Hashes
   - Objects
   - require